Dental Sleep Medicine Mini Residency

 Program: 8:00 am – 5:00 pm

-Location: Arthur A. Dugoni School of Dentistry, 155 Fifth Street, San Francisco
+Location: Arthur A. Dugoni School of Dentistry, 155 Fifth Street, SF

 Credits: This activity is designated for 60 units of continuing education credit.

-Eugene T. Santucci, DDS, MA, is an associate professor in the Department of Integrated Reconstructive Dental Science at Pacific Dugoni.
+Eugene Santucci, DDS, MA, is an associate professor in the Department of Preventative and Restorative Dentistry at the Dugoni School of Dentistry.
 He has a master’s degree in educational psychology and counseling and teaches occlusion, aesthetics and TMD.
-He has authored chapters on aesthetic dentistry and occlusion and is a fellow of the American College of Dentistry and the Pierre Fauchard Academy.
+He has authored chapters on aesthetic dentistry and occlusion and is a fellow of the American College of Dentistry and the Pierre Fauchard Academy, and is an American Association of Dental Sleep Medicine Qualified Dentist.